ZHANGXinzheng-LAB/isSPA_1.1.2/README.md

   tar -xzf hdf5-1.14.5.tar.gz
 3. Install HDF5 according to ‘./hdf5-1.14.5/release_docs/INSTALL_Autotools.txt’.
 4. Enter isSPA_1.1.2, and modify LIB_HDF5 and INCLUDE_HDF5 in the Makefile according to the installation paths in step 3.
+5. Edit the first line of Makefile, making sure the path of SHELL is correct in your system.
-5. Execute the following commands:
+6. Execute the following commands:
   a)	make -j N (N is the number of available threads)
   b)	make install
-6. (Recommended) Add the absolute paths of ‘./isSPA_1.1.2/build’ and ‘./isSPA_1.1.2/isSPA_scripts’ to environment variables.
+7. (Recommended) Add the absolute paths of ‘./isSPA_1.1.2/build’ and ‘./isSPA_1.1.2/isSPA_scripts’ to environment variables.
 For example, export PATH=/home/user/Software/isSPA_1.1.2/build:$PATH export PATH=/home/user/Software/isSPA_1.1.2/isSPA_scripts:$PATH
-7. (Recommended) Add the absolute path of the library of HDF5 to LD_LIBRARY_PATH.
+8. (Recommended) Add the absolute path of the library of HDF5 to LD_LIBRARY_PATH.
 For instance, export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/user/Software/hdf5/lib